-Having spent most of my childhood in a farmhouse, many miles from the nearby small rural town, in a sparsely populated region of the world with more cattle than people, I have some appreciation for, and understanding of, Rand and Mat’s reaction to seeing Caemlyn for the first time.
+Having spent most of my early childhood in a farmhouse, many miles from the nearby small rural town, in a sparsely populated region of the world with more cattle than people, I have some appreciation for, and understanding of, Rand and Mat’s reaction to seeing Caemlyn for the first time.

 Everything that they grew up with will forever feel small afterwards.

 Meeting a kind and generous person again, at this point in the story, feels like a relief.
 A bed and food and they do not have to do anything for it?
 They have a place to stay because someone else’s friendship is paying for it?
 It’s like being back at home.

 It seems increasingly clear that Mat’s mental health is in severe decline.
 The boy at the start of the book who turned a badger loose on the Village Green to watch girls scream, who muddied Whitecloak clothes in Baerlon for the fun of it… that guy is gone.